Write your first model - simple RBC

 Plot impulse response functions (IRFs)

-A useful output to analyze are IRFs for the exogenous shocks.
+A useful output to analyse are IRFs for the exogenous shocks.
 Calling plot_irf (different names for the same function are also supported: plot_irfs, or plot_IRF) will take care of this.
-Please note that you need to import the StatsPlots packages once before the first plot.
-In the background the package solves (symbolically in this simple case) for the non stochastic steady state (SS) and calculates the first order perturbation solution.
+Note that the StatsPlots package needs to be imported once before the first plot.
+In the background the package solves (symbolically in this simple case) for the non-stochastic steady state (SS) and calculates the first order perturbation solution.

 When the model is solved the first time (in this case by calling plot_irf), the package breaks down the steady state problem into independent blocks and first attempts to solve them symbolically and if that fails numerically.

 The plot shows the responses of the endogenous variables (c, k, q, and z) to a one standard deviation positive (indicated by Shock⁺ in chart title) unanticipated shock in eps_z.
 Therefore there are as many subplots as there are combinations of shocks and endogenous variables (which are impacted by the shock).
-Plots are composed of up to 9 subplots and the plot title shows the model name followed by the name of the shock and which plot we are seeing out of the plots for this shock (e.g. (1/3) means we see the first out of three plots for this shock).
+Plots are composed of up to 9 subplots and the plot title shows the model name followed by the name of the shock and which plot is being displayed out of the plots for this shock (e.g. (1/3) means the first out of three plots for this shock is shown).
 Subplots show the sorted endogenous variables with the left y-axis showing the level of the respective variable and the right y-axis showing the percent deviation from the SS (if variable is strictly positive).
 The horizontal black line marks the SS.

 Explore other parameter values